- Home

 Your health care team

 Your GP will arrange the first tests to assess your symptoms.
-If these tests do not rule out cancer, you will usually be referred to a specialist, such as a gynaecologist or gynaecological oncologist.
-The specialist will arrange further tests.
+If these tests do not rule out cancer, you will usually be referred to a specialist, who will arrange further tests.

 If cervical cancer is diagnosed, the specialist will consider treatment options.
 Often these will be discussed with other health professionals at what is known as a multidisciplinary team (MDT) meeting.
 During and after treatment, you will see a range of health professionals who specialise in different aspects of your care.